General architectural overview

 Command plugin C2 side

-Command plugin agent shellcode side
+Command plugin agent ExecUnit side

-This shellcode operates within the agent process, or potentially in another process on the same machine, details of which will be discussed later.
+This ExecUnit operates within the agent process, or potentially in another process on the same machine, details of which will be discussed later.
 Its primary function is to execute command logic from the agent's perspective.
 Communication with the core part of the agent occurs through mechanisms such as pipes, facilitating the reception of command parameters and the transmission of command results.

 Agent generation